 Category: Government

-Don’t Miss These Money-Saving Tax Changes (EP 65)
+Don’t Miss These Money-Saving Tax Changes (Ep.
+65)

-Don’t Miss These Money-Saving Tax Changes (EP 65)
+Don’t Miss These Money-Saving Tax Changes (Ep.
+65)

 In this conversation, tax expert Jake Johnstun discusses the latest tax legislation, focusing on new deductions available for businesses, the introduction of Trump accounts for children, and changes in clean energy incentives.
 The discussion also covers SALT deductions, standard and child tax credits, and the implications of officer compensation audits by the IRS.
 Additionally, Johnstun highlights estate tax exemptions and everyday tax strategies for individuals and businesses, while also addressing trends in client demographics and advanced tax strategies.